The Best Medical Alert Systems With No Monthly Fee, Tested by Caregivers

 Pricing

 For a one-time fee of $99.99, you get email, push, and text alerts sent to one emergency contact.
-The app also offers password protection and a community feature to keep you updated on local safety.
+The app also offers password protection and a community feature to keep you updated on local safety information.

 If you’d like more features, there are optional paid plans ranging from $2.99 to $9.99 per month.
-These plans can give you up to eight emergency contacts, low-battery alerts, and even 24/7 professional monitoring.
+These plans give you up to eight emergency contacts, low-battery alerts, and even 24/7 professional monitoring if you need that extra layer of protection.

 Drawbacks